“Should I take a lump sum in a workers’ compensation payout?”

 3. Settlements that only resolve medical benefits

 The third type of settlement is one that deals with medical treatment only.
 This settlement may not contain any money and therefore doesn’t have to go to the Settlement Division at the State Board of Workers’ Compensation.
 Instead, this can be agreed to via a consent order that an administrative law judge can sign off on.

 Issues that can be agreed to include choosing an authorized treating physician, agreeing to a change in doctors, or authorizing a specific type of treatment.
 This type of resolution doesn’t end a claim; it is merely a part of the process in a workers’ compensation claim.

 Settlement in each case is different and very personal to the injured worker.
-Don’t hesitate to contact the Athens workers’ compensation attorneys at Gerber & Holder Attorneys At Law if you have any questions about settling your case.
+Don’t hesitate to contact the Athens workers’ compensation attorneys at Gerber & Holder Workers’ Compensation Attorneys if you have any questions about settling your case.